nevermined-io/docs-legacy/docs/architecture/specs/fl/README.md

 * INFRASTRUCTURE: Infrastructure required to run the Nevermined compute stack

 Here we may have two types of providers.
-A normal provider like the one specified in Compute to the data spec.
+A normal provider like the one specified in Data in Situ Computation spec.
 And another type of provider that only provides compute but now access to the data (to run the coordinator).

 ## Architecture